 The blankets smelled quite badly, so I gladly washed each one separately in the bath tub, stomping on them in the wash and rinse, and finding a new way to exercise doing so.
 The wet blankets were out in the sun on the deck to dry all day and are nicely packed now in the tack box that came with them.
-Winter horse blankets easily cost $150 each.
+Even a couple of fly masks were included.
+Winter horse blankets easily cost $150 or higher each.
 I expect only a horseman can appreciate what gave me real joy in my find.
 The first horse blankets I have ever owned.

 Fall seems far away as we enter the heat of the summer, but I am already busy planning for a major event this October.
 This is my Jubilee Year, 50 years since three major events in my life, and I’m planning something special in memory of that.

-There is a principle, here.
-We have to birth or create a vision inside us before it becomes a reality, then focus one’s thinking in developing that dream bit bit over time.
-To see something in fulfillment in our own mind long before the physical reality appears.
-We do this as we start a business.
+People should do this as they start a business.
 Think of the creators who have brought us the light bulb, or vaccines, who ‘kept on keeping on’ until they found the secret of success.
 They failed hundreds of times in the process.
 I think we learn more from our failures than we ever do from our successes.

-The greatest miracle in my life happened in 1968 when I was in London, England, after spending a summer on a team in France with Operation Mobilization.
-I had returned to England for the month-long conference that prepared several hundred young people including myself, who would soon be send out across the world on various teams to witness for Jesus.
+The greatest miracle in my life (next to the joy in the birth of my children) happened in 1968 when I was in England, after spending a summer on a team in France with Operation Mobilization.
+I had returned to London for the month-long conference that prepared several hundred young people including myself, who would soon be send out across the world on various teams to share our faith and witness for Jesus.

-For some reason, I decided that I wanted to go to India.
+I had a deep desire to go to India for some time.
 I became strongly convinced it was God’s will for me to do so.
 But every participant had to fund their trip.
 I had no money at all.
-All my funds had taken me this far, but having been in school for the past four years and with a widowed mother living on a pension, I could not expect help in that direction.
+All my funds had taken me this far, but having been in college for the past four years and with a widowed mother living on a pension, I could not expect help in that direction.
 I was not allowed to work.

 The conference ended, and people went home for a week to say goodbye to families.
 I was billeted with a doctor in Birmingham, serving the Indians in that city.
 She took me to work with her, and taught me a lot that week.

-Everyone arrived back in London at OM’s headquarters and we all climbed into the back of one of five trucks waiting to take us across the English Channel to OM’s headquarters in Belgium.
+Everyone arrived back in London at OM’s headquarters.
+We climbed into the back of one of five trucks waiting to take us across the English Channel to OM’s headquarters in Belgium.
 I climbed into the last one and heard the others begin to drive away.
-Someone ran out of the office and stopped our driver, and sent the truck I was in across the city back to the big church where the conference had been held.
+Suddenly someone ran out of the office and stopped our driver, and sent the truck I was in across the city back to the big church where the conference had been held.
 The driver told us we might as well get out cause he would be awhile.

 I am still in awe of that moment and its timing.
 There was no way that money could have reached me in time had I left with the others for Europe.
 God made sure I didn’t miss my money, and within a few days, I left on a road trip of a lifetime heading to Asia.